Zjinnnn/tp/docs/UserGuide.md

 ## 5. FAQ

+We understand that you may have some burning questions and we are here to answer them!
+Here is a list of common questions!

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous TAvigator home folder.

 --------------------------------------------------------------------------------------------------------------------

 ## 6. Known issues

+At TAvigator, we are always looking to improve!
+Currently, the following are the list of known issues that may be relevant to you.
+Fret not, our developers are always working round the clock to solve these issues!

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.